How to Earn Your Horse's Trust and 3 Ways You Could Lose It

-Horses know good leadership when they see it because their lives depend upon it.
 We probably all agree that the ultimate relationship with a horse is one in which the horse looks up to you, wants to be with you, and feels safe and peaceful in your presence.
-But all the groundwork and relationship-building exercises in the world won’t help you develop this relationship unless you present yourself as a competent leader at all times.
+But all the groundwork and trust-building exercises in the world won’t help you develop this relationship unless you present yourself as a competent leader at all times.

 In every clinic that I teach, people ask how to go about gaining a horse's trust, yet I see them constantly doing things that show their horses they lack judgment and make poor decisions.
 It’s funny that horses see this so clearly, but humans—not so much.